Loretta Ross: Early life and education

-In 1976, at age 23, Ross experienced sterilization abuse when she was rendered sterilize with the Dalkon Shield, an intrauterine device that was marketed despite being found to be defective.
-The device caused major negative health threats to its users, especially inflicting harm on African American and poor communities.
+In 1976, at age 23, Ross experienced sterilization abuse when she was rendered sterile with the Dalkon Shield, an intrauterine device that was marketed despite being found to be defective.
+The device caused major negative health consequences to its users,particularly African American and poor communities.
 Loretta Ross received the Dalkon Shield at Howard University from a health clinic free of charge.
-This device caused her to develop a pelvic inflammatory disease which she endured for six months.
+This device caused her to develop a pelvic inflammatory disease, which she endured for six months.
 During these six months, her concerns were brushed off.
-Clinic staff told her that her problem stemmed from a rare STD from having sex with GI soldiers that had come back from Vietnam.
+Clinic staff told her that her problem stemmed from a rare STD caught by having sex with GI soldiers that had come back from Vietnam.
 However, she did not know any GIs.
-After half a year of dealing with her disease brought on by Dalkon Shield, she developed a severe infection which resulted in a coma.
-Her life changed after waking up from the coma - the doctors had performed a total hysterectomy.
-Ross says that her doctor visited her after she had her operation and wrongly assumed that she would be happy to no longer need the usage of birth controls or deal with menstruation.
-Ross was among the first women of color to win the lawsuit against the manufacturer of Dalkon Shield, A.H.
+After six months of dealing with her disease brought on by Dalkon Shield, she developed a severe infection which resulted in a coma.
+After waking up from the coma, she learned that the doctors had performed a total hysterectomy.
+Ross says that her doctor visited her after the surgery was complete and wrongly assumed that she would be happy to no longer need the usage of birth control or deal with menstruation.
+Ross was among the first women of color to win the lawsuit against the manufacturer of the Dalkon Shield, A.H.
 Robins.
-This incident has influenced Ross tremendously.
-She became convinced that her sterilization was a form of population control due to the birth control being given for free at a historically black college, and became extremely vocal around issues regarding reproductive rights.
-Because of this experience, she found her passion advocating for reproductive justice and racial politics.
-In November 1980, the murder of her close friend and political ally, Yulanda Ward, became the turning point in Ross' life as an activist.
-Yolanda Ward was a cochairwoman of the District's City Wide Housing Coalition.
-Ward was mysteriously shot and killed in the midst of a street robbery.
+This incident convinced Ross that her sterilization was a form of population control due to the birth control being given for free at a historically Black college, and became extremely vocal around issues regarding reproductive rights.
+In November 1980, the murder of her close friend and political ally, Yulanda Ward, became a turning point in Ross' life as an activist.
+Yulanda Ward was a co-chairwoman of the District's City Wide Housing Coalition; she was mysteriously shot and killed in the midst of a street robbery.
 Ross has referred to this murder as a political assassination.

 In 2007, Ross completed her bachelor's degree at Agnes Scott College.
 Under the direction of professor Elizabeth Hackett, Ross wrote Just Choices: Women of Color, Reproductive Health and Human Rights, her capstone Women's Studies independent study project at Agnes Scott.
-She is currently pursuing her PhD in Women's Studies at Emory University in Atlanta, Georgia.
+She is pursuing her PhD in Women's Studies at Emory University in Atlanta, Georgia.

 In 2018, she was hired by Arizona State University to teach a 400-level course on Reproductive Justice, a topic on which she has co-authored three books.

-In 2019 she joined the faculty of Smith College as Visiting associate professor of the Study of Women & Gender.
+In 2019, she joined the faculty of Smith College as a Visiting Associate Professor of the Study of Women & Gender.